actris-cloudnet/cloudnetpy/CONTRIBUTING.md

 * threshold values used in different functions / methods
 * constant values

-Also for these sort of proposals, you can open a new [issue](https://github.com/actris-cloudnet/cloudnetpy/issues) where the idea can be discussed before (possible) implementation.
+Also, for these kinds of proposals, you can open a new [issue](https://github.com/actris-cloudnet/cloudnetpy/issues) where the idea can be discussed before (possible) implementation.